 “Cemex has been a part of Hernando County for decades, and we are proud to support our local first responders by providing them a training ground where they can practice unique rescues,” said Cemex USA Brooksville South Cement Plant Manager Alberto Calleros.
 “This training strengthens the abilities of the firefighters as they serve our communities in extraordinary scenarios.”

-Hernando County first responders are scheduled to visit the plant again this month to hold classes alerting Cemex employees of the risks of confined spaces as part of the company’s annual Safety Week.
+In January, Hernando County first responders are scheduled to visit the plant again to hold classes alerting Cemex employees of the risks of confined spaces as part of the company’s annual Safety Week.